 - Creation time of snapshot

-Click View Details to open the Snapshot Details dialog box and view the details.
+- Click Detail to open the Snapshot Details dialog box and view the details.

-Dominator Tree: Lists the top five objects that use the most memory in descending order.
+Dominator Tree: Lists the top 5 objects that use the most memory, in descending order.

-The indentation of lines represents the dominance relation.
-If the object on the top of the list takes up a small portion or use little memory, it means no object is overusing memory.
-Otherwise, please modify the memory object to shrink it or quick-release it.
+The indentation of lines represents the dominance relation between objects.
+If the Number 1 object on the list takes up a small portion or uses little memory, it means no object is overusing memory.
+Otherwise, modify the memory object to shrink it or quickly release it.